Need help enrolling?

 Eleanor Bourg Nicholson

 Mrs. Nicholson, our resident Victorian literature instructor, occasionally strays into fiction, including her epistolary novella, The Letters of Magdalen Montague (Kauffmann Publishing, 2011; Chrism Press, 2021), and her Gothic novels, A Bloody Habit (Ignatius Press, 2018) and Brother Wolf (Chrism Press, 2021).
 A former assistant executive editor for Dappled Things, she is an assistant editor for the Saint Austin Review (StAR), as well as the editor of several Ignatius Critical Editions of the classics and has collaborated with other editors to provide footnotes for numerous other works.
 Her work has appeared in the National Catholic Register and Touchstone, as well as with First Things and The Catholic Thing.
-By day, she and her husband, Dr. Sam Nicholson (Logic/Philosophy instructor), homeschool their five children.
+By day, she and her husband, Dr. Sam Nicholson (Logic/Philosophy instructor), homeschool their six children.
 By night, Mrs. Nicholson reads the Victorians, writes Gothic novels, and cares for small children.
 Fun facts: Mrs. Nicholson has an extremely low tolerance for scary books and movies.
 She's still petrified of "The Speckled Band", and won't sleep in a room where the bed is under a vent.
 Also, one of Mrs. Nicholson's numerous sisters-in-law is middle school writing instructor Mrs. Bonnie Donlon.
 For more information, visit: eleanorbourgnicholson.com.

 Click here to see more info about Mrs. Nicholson!!